jimmdd/node-oracle-layers-serverless/readme.md

 You will need to modify handler.js to add your db creds to make it work.
 The sample lambda has a test connection code that will help you test your connection once you correctly configured connection info.

+To use this template, click the green `Use this template` button next to clone or download.

+To initalize the code, please run `npm install` once you created your project using this template.

 If you wish to run this project locally, you have to install oracle instant client 12.1 correctly on your local machine and put node-oracle as dev dependency.
 Please refer to the official oracle client installation guide here: https://oracle.github.io/node-oracledb/INSTALL.html#quickstart

 [Update 08/12/2019]: